-In fact, this criterion is only sufficient for revealed motivational salience, not necessary, because it does not capture some natural cases.
+However, this criterion excludes some natural cases.
 Suppose, again, the options are T-shirts, and P is the property of largeness.
-If every context offers either only large T-shirts or only small ones, P cannot satisfy the above three-part criterion, since no revealed comparable sets S and S' ever satisfy (rev2).
-But suppose that whenever only large T-shirts are available the agent chooses the darkest one, and whenever only small T-shirts are available he chooses the lightest one.
-Assuming there are no context properties in \mathcal{P} that allow us to distinguish those contexts further and to which we could attribute the behavioural difference, it is natural to conclude that property P is motivationally salient.
-The reason is that the agent's choice between two property bundles containing the property "large" (a large dark T-shirt and a large light one) is reversed when we remove the property "large" from these bundles (so that we are now comparing a small dark T-shirt and a small light one).
-This case is not covered by (rev1)-(rev3) and suggests the following more general criterion.
+If every context offers either only large T-shirts or only small ones, P cannot satisfy Criterion 1, since no revealed comparable sets

+S and S' ever satisfy (rev2).
+But suppose that whenever only large T-shirts are available the agent chooses the darkest, and whenever only small T-shirts are available he chooses the lightest.
+If there are no context properties in \mathcal{P} by which we could distinguish those contexts further and to which we could attribute the behavioural difference, it is natural to conclude that property P is motivationally salient.
+This is because the agent's choice between two property bundles containing the property "large" (a large dark T-shirt and a large light one) is reversed when we remove that property from them (so that we are now comparing a small dark T-shirt and a small light one).
+These considerations suggest the following more general criterion, by which we define revealed motivational salience.

-Property P is revealed motivationally salient in context K if there exist two pairs of property bundles (S, T) and (S', T') such that
+Criterion 2 Property P is revealed motivationally salient in context K if there exist two pairs of property bundles (S,T) and (S',T') such that

-- (REV1) the two pairs differ in P, i.e., either S and S' differ in P, or T and T' differ in P (or both), - (REV2) S is revealed preferred to T while T' is revealed preferred to S' or vice versa (with at least one preference strict), where the contexts in which S and T, or S' and T', are feasible have the same context properties as K (i.e., $S \cap \mathcal{P}{context} =$ $S' \cap \mathcal{P}{context} = T \cap \mathcal{P}{context} = T' \cap \mathcal{P}{context} = \mathcal{P}(K)$), and - (REV3) the pair (S, T) differs minimally from the pair (S', T'), i.e., there is no other pair (S'', T'') (with S'' revealed comparable to T'') such that S'' is weakly between S and S' and T'' is weakly between T and T'.
+- (REV1) the two pairs differ in P, i.e., S and S' differ in P, or T and T' differ in P, - (REV2) S is revealed preferred to T while T' is revealed preferred to S' or vice versa (with at least one preference strict), where the contexts in which S and T, or S' and T', are feasible have the same context properties as K (i.e., $S \cap \mathcal{P}{context} =$ $S' \cap \mathcal{P}{context} = T \cap \mathcal{P}{context} = T' \cap \mathcal{P}{context} = \mathcal{P}(K)$), and - (REV3) the pair (S,T) differs minimally from the pair (S',T'), i.e., there is no other pair (S'',T'') (with S'' revealed comparable to T'') such that S'' is weakly between S and S' and T'' is weakly between T and T'.